Learning at the Speed of Physics: Equilibrium Propagation on Oscillator Ising Machines: Introduction

 Oscillator Ising Machines (OIMs) are natural candidates for EP because their dynamics follow energy gradient descent~\cite{basharNoteAnalyzingStability2023}.
 Unlike discrete Ising solvers~\cite{laydevantTrainingIsingMachine2024}, OIMs have continuous phase dynamics that support the precise nudging required by EP, with couplings and biases acting as trainable parameters.
 Originally developed to minimize Ising energies, they can now be repurposed as neuromorphic machine learning processors.

 The synergy between EP and OIMs offers the prospect of fast, energy-efficient neuromorphic computing.
-GPU training consumes substantial power~\cite{garcia-martinEstimationEnergyConsumption2019}, while OIMs achieve both speed and efficiency by exploiting GHz-frequency physical dynamics for rapid energy descent~\cite{csabaCoupledOscillatorsComputing2020b}.
+GPU training consumes substantial power~\cite{garcia-martinEstimationEnergyConsumption2019}, while OIMs achieve both speed and energy efficiency by exploiting GHz-frequency physical dynamics for rapid energy descent~\cite{csabaCoupledOscillatorsComputing2020b}.
 This acceleration could make energy-based learning practical, overcoming the long relaxation and sampling times that limit such models on conventional processors~\cite{assranSelfSupervisedLearningImages2023}.

 Previous EP implementations on oscillators faced initialization or synchronization issues~\cite{wangTrainingCoupledPhase2024,rageauTrainingSynchronizingOscillator2025}.
-We present the first framework that maps EP directly onto existing OIM hardware without modification, turning devices originally designed for combinatorial optimization into neural network processors.
+We present the first framework that maps EP directly onto existing OIM hardware without modification, turning devices originally designed for combinatorial optimization into neural network processors; a more detailed write-up of this study is available in~\cite{gowerOIMEPFull}.
 This illustrates a broader principle: when physical dynamics coincide with ML optimization, they can be directly harnessed to build faster and more efficient learning systems.